XiamenAir

-Xiamen Airlines (/ʃ(j)ɑːˈmɛn/ sh(y)ah-MEN) (branded as XiamenAir) is an airline based in Xiamen, Fujian, China.
-XiamenAir has its northern headquarters in Beijing and eight branches in Fuzhou, Hangzhou, Tianjin, Hunan, Beijing, Quanzhou, Chongqing and Shanghai, and two subsidiaries in Hebei Airlines (99.47% shareholding) and Jiangxi Airlines (60% shareholding, based on the former Xiamen Airlines Nanchang Branch).
+Xiamen Airlines (/ʃ(j)ɑːˈmɛn/ sh(y)ah-MEN), branded as XiamenAir, is an airline based in Xiamen, Fujian, China.
+XiamenAir has its northern headquarters in Beijing and nine branches in Fuzhou, Hangzhou, Tianjin, Changsha, Beijing, Quanzhou, Chongqing, Shanghai and Yinchuan, and two subsidiaries in Hebei Airlines (99.47% shareholding) and Jiangxi Airlines (60% shareholding, based on the former Xiamen Airlines Nanchang Branch).
 Founded on 25 July 1984, XiamenAir is the first airline in China to operate independently as an enterprise.
 It was established as a joint venture between the Shanghai Administration of Civil Aviation Administration of China, Xiamen Special Economic Zone Construction Development Company (now Xiamen C&D Group) and Fujian Investment Enterprise Company.
 The shareholders are China Southern Airlines Corporation (55%), Xiamen C&D Group (34%) and Fujian Investment and Development Group (11%).
 The current chairman of XiamenAir is Zhao Dong and the general manager is Wang Zhixue.